yuan-xia/cv/content/authors/admin/_index.md

 ## About Me

-Chien Shiung Wu is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+Yuan Xia is currently pursuing a Ph.D. in Computer Science at the University of Southern California(USC), She specializes in areas of large language models (LLMs), multimodel AI, autonomous driving, distributed systems and software engineering.
+She leads a student group at CPS-VIDA Lab at USC, which develops LLMs on perception system monitoring, driving event detection and program syntheis.